ckan/ckanext-report/README.md

     (pyenv) $ paster --plugin=ckanext-report report list --config=mysite.ini

+## Demo report - Tagless Datasets

+There is a simple demonstration report included in ckanext-report which you can enable by adding `tagless_report` to your list of `ckan.plugins` in your ckan.ini.
+Once you've restarted paster or whichever webserver, you should see it listed on the webpage at: `/report`.

 ## Dataset Notes

 Reports that examine datasets include a column 'Dataset Notes', designed to show custom properties of the datasets.
 There are often key properties that you want to show, such as whether a dataset is private, harvested etc., but it is configurable because every CKAN install is different.
 To configure the contents of this: put a python expression in the CKAN config `ckanext-report.notes.dataset`.